• Skip to primary navigation

 butternut squash cookies on wire cooling rack

 I used my very last home-grown butternut squash to make these cookies.
 And it was a great decision!
-The whole family is in love with their chewy texture and the fact that you get a piece of chocolate in every bite.
+The whole family is in love with their chewy texture and the fact that you get a mouthful of chocolate in every bite.

 These vegan butternut squash cookies are made with pureed butternut squash, almond butter, coconut sugar and dark chocolate chips.
 They have just the right amount of sweetness and are great for a healthy dessert.

-Healthy Butternut Squash Cookies
+Why You'll Love these Healthy Butternut Squash Cookies

 • gluten free - made with almond butter and almond flour